Board of Directors

 Mr. Burke’s philanthropic efforts to better the lives of children in our community are also far-reaching.
 He is a Board Member of the Phoenix Children’s Hospital Foundation, a Trustee for the Phoenix Country Day School and a Director of the Burke Family Foundation, an organization dedicated to supporting children’s charitable causes in Arizona.

 Tim Riester is the founding partner and CEO of RIESTER, one of the largest, independent advertising and public relations companies in the western United States.
-Mr. Riester has a passion for serving his community that rivals his love of the advertising business.
+Mr. Riester is also Co-Owner and a Director of the Board for Phoenix Rising FC.

 Mr. Riester currently serves as a Trustee of the Endowment Board for the Walter Cronkite School of Journalism and Mass Communication at Arizona State University.
 He is also a founding Director of the RIESTER Conservation Foundation, a Lifetime Director of the Camp Colley Foundation and an Advancement Committee Member at the Phoenix Country Day School.
 He served as the Chairman of Big Brothers Big Sisters, Chairman of Arizona Clean & Beautiful and Director of Make-A-Wish Foundation.
 Riester also volunteered as a Youth Basketball Coach for the YMCA and Youth Soccer Coach for Scottsdale Soccer.